Hassan282001/Fanuc-Writing-Project/README.md

 ## Constraints
 - The robotic arm must be a Fanuc CR-4iA model, correctly configured and enabled.

 - The system is designed to write words consisting of the characters 'S', 'L', 'O', 'W', 'U', 'B' only.

-- Adequate safety measures should be in place during operation, as the robotic arm involves physical movements.